dmh2000/telemetry/AWS/step1/README.md

 ![alt text](../img/iot-experiment-3.png "Beaglebone to Laptop")

 Go to [Step 2](../step2/README.md).
-Turn the client side Azure IoT code into a node module.
+Turn the client side Azure IoT code into a node module so it can be incorporated into a larger application.